Campus Internships

 Listing also found in the Environmental Education tab.

 The Education for Sustainable Living Program (ESLP) is a student-led organization committed to empowering students to take action in the climate crisis.
-Our program creates collaborative learning environments through UCSC-accredited courses for students of all backgrounds to learn the skills needed to transition toward a society that prioritizes the planet and its people.
 ESLP works to foster co-intentional learning between students, while creating a culture where students can take action.
-We are seeking organizers to join us in creating environmental education opportunities for fellow students on campus.
+We are seeking volunteers to join us in creating environmental education opportunities for fellow students on campus.

 • Greenhouse (UCSC)